5 Top Weekly TSX Stocks: Nickel Price, Funding Drive Horizonte | INN

-Top gainers on the TSX last week in resources were Horizonte Minerals, Platinum Group Metals, GoGold, Belo Sun Mining and Leagold Mining.
+The top gainers on the TSX last week were Horizonte Minerals, Platinum Group Metals, GoGold, Belo Sun Mining and Leagold Mining.

 On Friday (August 30) last week, Canada’s S&P/TSX Composite Index (INDEXTSI:OSPTX) rose by 16.29 points to reach 16,400.78 — a gain of 0.1 percent.

-In the news last week, everyone was looking at the UK and asking political questions, while the US and China are on-again off-again about a potential deal on the trade war, and Brazil’s reputation goes down the drain internationally on the environmental front.
+In the news last week, everyone was looking at the UK and asking political questions, while the US and China were on again, off again about a potential deal on the trade war and Brazil’s reputation went down the drain internationally on the environmental front.

 In commodities, gold stayed steady last week, while base metals saw nickel jump thanks to supply fears.

-And speaking of commodities, here are the top five gainers on the TSX from last week in the resources and energy space:
+Speaking of commodities, here are the top five gainers on the TSX last week in resources and energy:

 - Horizonte Minerals (TSX:HZM)